ASSA Archive

 Port Elizabeth Centre

-ASSA used to have a Centre in Port Elizabeth.
-Date of inception is unknown but it opted to dissolve the Centre on 1 July 1965 for unknown reasons.
-At present Port Elizabeth have no ASSA Centre but an independent society known as Port Elizabeth Peoples Observatory Society.
+The date that the Port Elizabeth Centre of ASSA was founded is unknown (earliest date known is 1947 [mnassa_v6_n9_1947-Sep p77]).
+The society opted to dissolve the Centre on 1 July 1965 for unknown reasons. [co_19650505 p2] At present Port Elizabeth have no Centre of ASSA but there exists an independent society known as Port Elizabeth Peoples Observatory Society.

 Pretoria Centre

-The archive have no material on the Hermanus Centre.
+The archive have no material on the Pretoria Centre.
 For current information visit their assa website or their own website which do have an archival section.